jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure v2/Fetch Resource Simple Data.md

 # Introduction
 The `GetResourceData` function is a static method defined in the `NBAzureAPILibrary` class.
-It leverages the Azure Monitor solution to fetch metrics of Azure resources via the Azure RESTful API.
+It is used to retrieve data (tables) of Azure resources.

 # API Definition
 ```python